Mahnoor200377/TF-IDF--Okapi-BM25-Dirichlet-Smoothing/README.md

 - <score> is the actual score the document obtained for that query.
 - <run> is the name of the run.
 You can use any value here.
 It is meant to allow research teams to submit multiple runs for evaluation in competitions such as TREC.

+###  Query Processing
+Before running any scoring function, you should process the text of the query in exactly the same way that you processed the text of a document for your inverted index.
+That is:
+1. Split the query into tokens
+2. Apply stop-wording to the query using the same list you used in assignment 1
+3. Apply the same stemming algorithm to the query which you used in your indexer